Laying the Easter table

 Drift Bud vase, Honeybourne Cutlery

 A spring wreath, sprigs of blossom or potted spring flowers create a bright and fresh statement.
-Add moss around the top of flowers in terracotta pots, dot the table with hand-painted eggs, or balance a branch of curly willow in a vase or jug as a way to hang Easter decorations that add pops of colour, height and interest.
+Push moss around the stems of bright spring bulbs in terracotta pots, dot the table with hand-painted eggs, or balance a branch of curly willow in a vase or jug as a way to hang Easter decorations to ad pops of colour, height and interest.

 Table styling - Baguette Vintage Cutlery, Honeybourne Cutlery